 Tendonitis foot pain can get better with regular exercising.
 However, you want to make sure that they are good for your particular case by checking with your doctor.

 This is an easy to do exercise that you can comfortably do at the comfort of your home.
 Hold your legs stretched in front of you while sitting on the floor.
 Hold a towel and wrap it around your toes and pull it towards you until you feel the stretch at the bottom of your foot.
 You must not pull on too much until you feel pain.
 Hold the position for 30 seconds and repeat.

 These are the best exercises for ankle pain relief.
 They also restore the mobility to your foot.
 All you have to do is to sit and stretch your feet ahead of you.
 Start to draw circles in the air in both directions.
 You can also flex your toes.
 Practice with drawing the letters of the alphabets for extra mobility.

 Face the wall and stand one foot away.
 Position your injured foot behind the other one while still facing the wall.
 Turn the injured foot inward towards the other one.
 Slightly bend the knee of the good leg until you feel the stretch.
+Check best knee braces for Torn Acl and Meniscus.
 The soleus muscle is a deep muscle in the calf that greatly affects the pain in your heel.
 Stretching it regularly helps you avoid ankle pain.

 The key to proper exercises is not to push yourself beyond the limits.
 Once you feel pain, you need to stop as this can actually hurt the tendons even more.
 Sit on a chair with your injured leg crossed over the other one.
 Hold the sole of your foot while tilting it towards the floor.
 Hold this position for a few seconds and then start tilting your foot towards the ceiling.
 Hold it then release.
 Wearing a shoe for Achilles tendonitis stretches to help ankle tendonitis.